-The Plan is applicable whenever an oil pollution incident threatens or is likely to threaten one or more Parties and is of such magnitude that calling on the other Parties for assistance is justified.
+The Plan is applicable whenever a marine oil pollution incident threatens or is likely to threaten one or more Parties and is of such magnitude that calling on the other Parties for assistance is justified.

-The incident might be an oil pollution incident which occurs in the area of responsibility of one Party and threatens the area of responsibility of another Party, or an oil pollution incident that does not threaten other countries, but requires countermeasures that are beyond the capacity of the resources available within the affected Party.
+The incident might be a marine oil pollution incident which occurs in the area of responsibility or the area of interest of one Party and threatens the area of responsibility or the area of interest of another Party, or a marine oil pollution incident that does not threaten other countries, but requires the adoption of response measures that are beyond the capacity of the resources available within the affected Party.

-The plan applies equally to all oil pollution incidents, regardless of whether these originate from a maritime casualty (a ship) or from an incident involving an offshore unit.
+The plan applies equally to all marine oil pollution incidents, regardless of whether these originate from a maritime casualty (a ship) or from an incident involving an offshore unit.

-The Parties agree that response operations in case of an oil pollution incident which occurs within the area of responsibility of one of the Parties will be conducted in accordance with the provisions of the National Contingency Plan of the Party concerned.
+The Parties agree that response operations in case of a marine oil pollution incident which are carried out within the area of responsibility of one of the Parties will be conducted in accordance with the provisions of the National Contingency Plan (NCP) of the Party concerned.